peej/tonic/README.markdown

 to remove the requirement to load all resource classes up front (and to allow opcode caching), a cache can be used to store the resource annotation data.

-Passing a cache object into the Request object at construction will cause that cache to be used to read and store the resource annotation metadata rather than read it from the source code tokens.
+Passing a cache object into the Application object at construction will cause that cache to be used to read and store the resource annotation metadata rather than read it from the source code tokens.
 Tonic comes with a single cache class that stores the cache on disk.

-Then rather than including your resource class files explicitly, the Request object will load them for you if you pass in the "load" option if it can't load the metadata from the cache.
+Then rather than including your resource class files explicitly, the Application object will load them for you if you pass in the "load" option if it can't load the metadata from the cache.

-    $request = new Tonic\Request(array(
+    $app = new Tonic\Application(array(
         'load' => '../resources/*.php', // look for resource classes in here 'cache' => new Tonic\MetadataCache('/tmp/tonic.cache') // use the metadata cache
     ));